3 Societal Ticking Time Bombs Nobody Is Connecting

 Anger.
 Young people are furious.
 About climate, about inequality, about the systems that seem designed to extract from them.
 And they’re coping with this anger in three ways, none of them healthy:

 Are People Actually Getting Dumber?
-Or Just Emotionally Drowning?
+Or Just Emotionally Frozen?

-I think when people cannot express their emotions – when they don’t have language for what they’re feeling – they do things that make them appear dumber.
+I think when people are drowning in shame, paralyzed by fear, and seething with anger they have no outlet for – they do things that make them appear dumber.

 And the science backs this up.
 Amy Arnsten’s research at Yale shows that even mild uncontrollable stress causes “a rapid and dramatic loss of prefrontal cognitive abilities.”
 Your prefrontal cortex – the part of your brain responsible for reasoning, planning, creativity, and impulse control – literally goes offline when you’re emotionally overwhelmed.
 High cortisol shuts down your thinking brain and hands the keys to your amygdala, which only knows fight, flight, or freeze.